-To operate the SPI in master mode, perform the following steps in order (if the SPICSR register is not written first, the SPICR register setting (MSTR bit ) may be not taken into account):
+To operate the SPI in master mode, perform the following steps in order:

-- 1. Write to the SPICR register: - Select the clock frequency by configuring the SPR[2:0] bits. - Select the clock polarity and clock phase by configuring the CPOL and CPHA bits.
-Figure 74 shows the four possible configurations.
-Note: The slave must have the same CPOL and CPHA settings as the master. - 2.
-Write to the SPICSR register: - Either set the SSM bit and set the SSI bit or clear the SSM bit and tie the SS pin high for the complete byte transmit sequence. - 3.
-Write to the SPICR register: - Set the MSTR and SPE bits Note: MSTR and SPE bits remain set only if SS is high).
+- 1. Write to the SPICR register:

+- Select the clock frequency by configuring the SPR[2:0] bits.

+- Select the clock polarity and clock phase by configuring the CPOL and CPHA bits.
+Figure 5 shows the four possible configurations.
+Note: The slave must have the same CPOL and CPHA settings as the master.

+- Write to the SPICSR register:

+- Either set the SSM bit and set the SSI bit or clear the SSM bit and tie the SS pin high for the complete byte transmit sequence.

+- Write to the SPICR register:

+- Set the MSTR and SPE bits

+Note: MSTR and SPE bits remain set only if $\overline{S}S$ is high).